kibook/s1kd-tools/tools/s1kd-uom/README.md

 This will generate a `.uom` file containing rules to convert inches to centimetres, and degrees Fahrenheit to degrees Celsius.

+The same file format is used with the -S option to specify a set of conversions to perform.
+In this case, the attribute `formula` is optional, as the default formula or the formula in the `.uom` file will be used if it is not specified.

 Conversion formula variables (-e)
 ---------------------------------